Shopify NetSuite Integration: Quick Answers

 A robust Shopify NetSuite integration addresses this by posting native NetSuite transactions that mirror exactly what happened on the storefront, not just what arrived in the bank.
 It treats Shopify Payments as a clearing account.

-Here is how the financial flow should be natively mapped into NetSuite:
+Here is how Shopify events should be categorized to ensure accurate financial mapping into NetSuite:

-When mapped correctly, the batch of Cash Sales, minus the Refunds and Fees, will equal the exact amount of the Shopify Bank Deposit to the penny.
+When mapped correctly, the sum of these individual events will equal the exact amount of the Shopify Bank Deposit to the penny.
 This is known as Payout Reconciliation.

 Finding an A2X alternative that operates as a native NetSuite connector—like Entriwise—solves this natively.
 It automatically creates the detailed underlying transactions in NetSuite and ensures they tie out perfectly with the final deposit, eliminating manual month-end reconciliation entirely.